-Van Buren Industrial Land Denton & Ecorse Roads Van Buren Township, MI 48111
+Van Buren Industrial Land West Michigan Avenue and Ecorse Roads Van Buren Township, MI 48111

-This densely wooded 75.69-acre vacant parcel sits just north of the Willow Run airport, and is zoned industrial.
-The property had previously housed a warehouse and a commercial building used as a United Auto Workers Hall.
+At approximately 68 acres, this vacant parcel is zoned industrial.
+The Willow Run airport sits to the south of the property, and Route 12 lies to the west, with railroad tracks to the north.
+Industrial property abuts the land on the east side.

 County: Wayne

-Land Area: 75.69 acres
+Land Area: 68 acres

-General Description: Vacant parcel, densely wooded in
+General Description: Vacant parcel with brush and heavily wooded areas

-most areas

-Zoning: Zoning details can be found in the

-Property Details pages.
+Zoning: Zoning details can be found in the Property Details pages.

-Tax Parcel Number: 83-024-99-0006-703
+Tax Parcel Number: 83-023-99-0006-701

-RACER Site Number: 10060
+RACER Site Number: 11070

-More information about this property may be reviewed on RACER's website at www.racertrust.org/Properties/PropertyDetail/VB Indus 10060.
+More information about this property may be reviewed on RACER's website at www.racertrust.org/properties/van-buren-industrial-land-west.